ChickenKyiv/awesome-git-article/docs/docs/slides/slide-09/index.md

 ﻿#### Slide 10: This info will help to understand who exactly made that changes in Git history.

-#3 step — A good cover
+## 3 step3  — Create a good coverage for your repository
 It’s time to make your first modification to your repository.
 What do you think about creating a cover for it, a kind of welcome text?

 ## a.
 A local version of your project